grafana/grafana/packages/README.md

 # Grafana frontend packages

-This document contains information about Grafana frontend package versioning and releases.
+This document contains information about Grafana frontend package versioning and releases..

 ## Versioning